Yincongxiao/SNComponents/README.md

 # SNComponents
-some small components in iOS. such as UIScrollView, UICollectionView, Categories for Foundation or UIKit.
+some components in iOS. such as SNTableView, SNCollectionView, mutable theme manager ,Categories for Foundation or UIKit.